muriloloffi/symfony_banking_system/README.md

 After the start up succeded, create a new clean database, then execute some so-called migrations to set up the application model.
 It's half-way automated, just type in:

-Creating the database:
+To create the database:
 ```bash
 docker-compose exec php php bin/console doctrine:database:create
 ```

-Creating the application model:
+To create the application model:
 ```bash
 docker-compose exec php php bin/console doctrine:migrations:migrate
 ```